CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.2.4 remote maintenance.txt

 Remote maintenance SHOULD only be done from the internal network.

-However, if it is necessary to access internal IT systems from a public data network, a secure Virtual Private Network (VPN) SHOULD be used.
+However, if it is necessary to access internal IT systems from a public data network, a secured Virtual Private Network (VPN) SHOULD be used.
 For remote maintenance via VPN, a protected data connection to the VPN endpoint SHOULD be generated.
 In addition to these external remote access accesses, the internal remote maintenance access points SHOULD also be protected.
 The use of internal remote maintenance access SHOULD be restricted as much as possible.
 Furthermore, all activities SHOULD be logged during an administration session.

-#### OPS.2.4.A16 Training for remote maintenance [IT-Betrieb]
+#### OPS.2.4.A16 Training for remote maintenance [IT operation]

 The administrators SHOULD be provided with sufficient knowledge in dealing with the remote maintenance components.
-These training courses SHOULD be integrated into the already established procedures of the institution.Likewise, the employees SHOULD be informed about what they have to consider in the remote maintenance.
+These training courses SHOULD be integrated into the already established procedures of the institution.
+Likewise, the employees SHOULD be informed about what they have to consider in the remote maintenance.

 #### OPS.2.4.A17 Authentication mechanisms for remote maintenance [IT operation]